 A truck accident often has devastating consequences.
-In addition to catastrophic or fatal injuries for your vehicle’s occupants, you may not know what steps you need to take to protect your rights.
-The truck accident lawyers at MDK Law Group can help you understand the complexities of your case.
+In addition to catastrophic injuries or fatalities from your vehicle’s occupants, you may not know what steps you need to take to protect your rights.
+The Phoenix truck accident lawyers at MDK Law Group can help you understand the complexities of your case.
 We meet with you throughout your case and explain your options every step of the way.

 The sudden impact of a collision often sends a blast of adrenaline through the body.
 You may not realize the severity of your injuries until hours, days or weeks later.
 You may have a wide range of injuries, including:

 - Internal injuries

 - Broken and fractured bones

 - Back and neck trauma